shreyykulkarni/CNN/README.md

 # CNN - Deep Learning Project

-1. In this project we have attempted to strengthen fundamentals of convolutional neural networks, their structures, working principles etc,.
+1. In this project we have attempted to strengthen fundamentals of convolutional neural networks by varying several parameters to achieve the best possible results for the dataset - CIFAR-10.